-The biggest hurdle that most people face when buying a home is the down payment.
-For some people, it could take 5 years or longer to raise enough for a 5% down payment on an average priced home.
-However, the USDA Rural Development loan in Wisconsin is a much better solution that is available to thousands of potential borrowers.
+The biggest hurdle that most residents in Wisconsin face when buying a home is the down payment.
+For some people, it could take 5 years or longer to raise enough for a 5% down payment on an average-priced home.
+However, the USDA Rural Housing mortgage is a much better solution that is available to thousands of potential borrowers.

 If the initials USDA sound familiar, it is likely due to grocery shopping.
-USDA stands for United States Department of Agriculture.
+USDA stands for the United States Department of Agriculture.
 Among other things, they govern how meat and produce are handled and stored for grocery stores.
-This same department also provides a home loan program through qualified lenders all across Wisconsin.
+This same department also provides a mortgage program through qualified lenders all across the state of Wisconsin.

-The single most important factor for qualifying for the USDA Rural Development loan is the location of the home.
-The property must be within a zone or area labeled as rural by the USDA.
-In fact, when people contact their local lender to ask about a USDA loan, the first thing the lender will do is to type in the address on the rural property website and affirm that the property is in a rural zone.
+The single most important factor for qualifying for this mortgage is the location of the home.
+The property must be within a zone or area labeled as rural to be eligible.
+In fact, when people contact their local lender to ask for help with this program, the first thing the lender will do is to type in the address on the Rural Housing property website and affirm that the property is in a rural zone.

 Don’t be misled by the term rural.
-Books, movies and television shows use the term rural to describe a location that is far removed from a major city and any resemblance of modern luxuries.
-However, that is not the case with the USDA Rural Development loan.
-Aside from major cities like Milwaukee, Green Bay, and Madison almost every area in Wisconsin qualifies for the loan.
-In fact, only the central part of the major cities are off limits to USDA.
-This means that suburbs and quaint areas that are just a few miles from the center of major cities may qualify for a USDA Rural Development loan in Wisconsin.
+Books, movies, and television shows use the term rural to describe a location that is far removed from a major city and any resemblance to modern luxuries.
+However, that is not the case with this mortgage .
+Aside from major cities like Milwaukee, Green Bay, and Madison most areas in Wisconsin qualify.
+In fact, only the central part of the major cities is off-limits to this program.
+This means that suburbs and rural areas that are just a few miles from the center of major cities may qualify.

 Down Payment Not Necessary

-The rules of the USDA Rural Development loan program will allow qualifying borrowers to get a mortgage that is 100% of the selling price of the property.
-If the appraised value is less than the asking price, the appraised value will be used for the loan.
+The USDA rules of this program will allow qualifying borrowers in Wisconsin to get a mortgage that is 100% of the selling price of the property.
+If the appraised value is less than the asking price, the appraised value will be used for the mortgage.

-In terms of upfront costs, this makes the USDA mortgage a much cheaper option than most other types of home loans.
+In terms of upfront costs, this makes this mortgage a much cheaper option than most other types of mortgages.

-The USDA guarantees loans to the lenders for qualified borrowers.
-This means that if a borrower is no longer able to make the loan payments and the lender is forced to take the home, USDA will pay the lender for their losses.
+USDA rural housing guarantees mortgages to lenders for qualified borrowers.
+This means that if a borrower is no longer able to make the payments and the lender is forced to take the home, the lender will get paid for their losses.

-In order to provide this guarantee, the USDA needs a source of funds.
-Funds come from a funding fee for each USDA loan.
-The fee is 1% of the original loan amount.
-Borrowers have the option of either paying the fee when the loan closes or adding the fee to the loan balance and paying it over time.
+In order for USDA to provide this guarantee, there needs to be a source of funds.
+Funds come from a funding fee for each mortgage.
+The fee is 1% of the original mortgage amount.
+Wisconsin borrowers have the option of either paying the fee when the mortgage closes or adding the fee to the balance and paying it over time.

 Limit on Income Instead of Loan Amount

 FHA and Conventional mortgages have stated loan limits.
-This means that if a borrower wishes to use either FHA or conventional financing, they must get a loan that is at or below those limits.
-USDA does not set a loan limit.
-Instead, the USDA Rural Development loan in Wisconsin has a limit on the amount of income a borrower or their family may have in order to qualify for the program.
+This means that if a borrower wishes to use either FHA or conventional financing, they must get a mortgage that is at or below those limits.
+USDA has no set loan limit.
+Instead, there is a limit on the amount of income a borrower or their family may have in order to qualify for the program.

-The USDA has varying limits based on the city, county, and state where the property is located.
+There are varying USDA income limits based on the city, county, and state where the property is located.
 Along with the location, the number of people that intend to live in the home also plays a role in the income limits.

-The USDA will include all income from all parties that intend to live at the home.
+For underwriting purposes, all income from all parties that intend to live at the home is included.
 For example, suppose a married husband and wife have a teenage son and an elderly relative that will live with them.
 If the elderly relative has social security or retirement income and the teenage son has a part-time job, both incomes will be included along with the married husband and wife.
-This is an important feature to keep in mind if you are considering a USDA mortgage.
+This is an important feature to keep in mind if you are considering this mortgage.

 Relaxed Credit Requirements

-The credit rules used to qualify a borrower for the USDA loan is very similar to the rules used for FHA mortgages.
+The credit rules used to qualify a borrower for this mortgage are very similar to the rules used for FHA mortgages.
 This grants more access to more borrowers that may not qualify for a conventional mortgage.

 Homes That Can Be Purchased

-USDA will allow borrowers to choose from a variety of home types.
-Most people choose a single family, stick built home.
-USDA also will allow a condo unit if the condominium building meets certain standards.
-USDA also approves loans on a PUD.
+Borrowers are allowed to choose from a variety of home types.
+Most people choose a single-family, stick-built home.
+USDA will also allow a condo unit if the condominium building meets certain standards and approves mortgages on a PUD.

-The USDA Rural Development loan in Wisconsin is not very restrictive about the type of ownership of the home being sold.
+The USDA program is not very restrictive about the type of ownership of the home being sold.
 The home could be a bank foreclosure, or a home being sold as a short sale.
 Of course, a home being sold by a long-time owner is the most common transaction.
-So long as the property is located within a designated rural zone and the home meets the necessary guidelines of a professional appraisal, there should not be any problems getting the home qualified for the mortgage.
+So long as the property is located within the designated zone and the home meets the necessary guidelines of a professional appraisal, there should not be any problems getting the home qualified for the mortgage.

-Along with the benefits mentioned above, other features make the USDA Rural Development program a good option for many borrowers.
+Along with the benefits mentioned above, other features make this program a good option for many borrowers.

 - All buyers are welcome to apply.
-Whether they are first time buyer or have built multiple homes in the past.
+Whether they are a first time buyer or have owned multiple homes in the past.

-- USDA will let the seller contribute part of the sales price towards the closing cost of the home.
+- The seller can contribute part of the sales price towards the closing cost of the home.
 The rules state that a maximum of 6% of the home’s price can be used to pay closing costs.

-- USDA borrowers can pay off the loan early without being charged a prepayment penalty.
+- Borrowers can pay off the mortgage early without being charged a prepayment penalty.

-These added benefits, along with the lack of a down payment requirement, make the Wisconsin USDA loan a great option for many buyers.
+These added benefits, along with the lack of a down payment requirement, make the USDA program a great option for many Wisconsin buyers.

-USDA can be used not only for buying a home, but there is also a unique refinance option called a streamline refinance.
-The streamline refinance can only be used by homeowners that currently have a USDA mortgage.
+This mortgage can be used not only for buying a home in Wisconsin but there is also a unique refinance option called a streamline refinance.
+The streamline refinance can only be used by homeowners that currently have a USDA loan.
 Here are the highlights of how the refinance works

 - With the new loan, the term is fixed for 30 years